axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

   </ul>

 <h1>And There You Have It</h1>
- <p>A brief overview of the emerging paradigm of decentralized work and co-ownership models, contrasting the Fiat systems with the Radical alternative, y y</p>
+ <p>A brief overview of the emerging paradigm of decentralized work and co-ownership models, contrasting the Fiat systems with the Radical alternative, y y y</p>
  <table class="table2col">
   <tr>
    <th>Banners</th>